 For some roles, a qualification in any engineering discipline may be acceptable.
-For others, such as those in chemical, electrical or mechanical engineering, employers will usually require a specific degree.
+For others, such as those in chemical, electrical or mechanical engineering, employers usually require a specific degree.

 Most undergraduates study one of the above specialisms.
 However, pursuing a general engineering degree is preferable for some; students can often specialise in the third year, and some organisations actively seek employees with a more rounded knowledge.

-Your choice of engineering discipline influences the graduate jobs that you're eligible for.
 For more information, see what can I do with my degree?